-The coffee enema is a medical procedure that was listed in the Merck Medical (the how to do it for doctors) until 1977.
-Although some doctors now would have you believe that a coffee enema is weird alternative medicine, such an attitude throws the baby out with the bathwater.
-It is a valuable medical technique now as it was then.
+A coffee enema is a medical procedure that was listed in the Merck Medical (the how to do it for doctors) until 1977.
+Some doctors now would have you believe that a coffee enema is weird alternative medicine, but this would throw the baby out with your bathwater.
+So don’t.
+It’s a valuable medical technique now as it was then.
 Coffee enemas are a key component of the Dr. Max Gerson MD protocol, as well as later the Dr. William Kelley DDS MS protocol.
-It is highly effective, very cheap but not always practical.
-Some people reject this approach as they cannot overcome their prudeness.
+It is highly effective and cheap but of course some find it challenging and cannot overcome their prudeness.

 When & Why should you have coffee enemas